 Don’t Be A Wallflower

 If you covet a corner office, you have to first be willing to peel yourself off the wall!
-If you’re inherently shy or quiet, use those attributes to your advantage; chances are that you’re a great observer and listener.
+If you’re inherently shy or quiet, use those attributes to your advantage; chances are you’re a great observer and listener.
 If this sounds like you, try initiating small talk by asking your colleagues questions about their holiday plans, what they think of the food and drink spread, or even last night’s episode of Scandal, and then reciprocate with your own anecdotes and updates.
 All in all, the topic of conversation matters less than the fact that you’re out there being social.
 Remember: the goal is to make a lasting impression on your colleagues, not on the wall.

-It stands to reason that cocktails will be present at the holiday cocktail party, but that doesn’t mean that you should drink as many as you can.
+It stands to reason cocktails will be present at the holiday cocktail party, but that doesn’t mean that you should drink as many as you can.
 Limit yourself to one–maybe two–drinks, and then that’s it.
-Remember that this is still a work function, and whether or not you intend to network, every move you make may have an impact on the overall impression you make on your colleagues.
+Remember this is still a work function, and whether or not you intend to network, every move you make may have an impact on the overall impression you make on your colleagues.
 Maintain your faculties and professional image by alternating cocktails with cider, soda, or water, and keep your hands and mouth busy by chatting up your bosses, peers, and partners.

 Don’t Talk About Work All Evening